Category

 Read More

 Introduction: Adequate physical activity is important for a healthy and age-appropriate development in children and adolescents with congenital heart disease (CHD).
 To enable each child with CHD individual and harmless physical activity an exam by a pediatric cardiologist/sports medicine physician, specific recommendations based on residual findings and structures of care are needed.
+Methods: A selective review of the literature in PubMed was performed to retrieve current guidelines and review articles.

 Read More